MDAnalysis/cookiecutter-mdakit/README.md

 by Levi N. Naden and Jessica A. Nash from the [Molecular Sciences Software Institute (MolSSI)](http://molssi.org/) and Daniel G. A. Smith of [ENTOS](https://www.entos.ai/).

+The development of this repository is supported by a grant from the Chan Zuckerberg Initiative under an EOSS4 award.